It’s easier than ever to pay your rates – register for electronic services by clicking here (external link)

 A direct debit is where you give Council authority to deduct a specific amount from your bank account on a regular basis to cover your rates.
 Typically the value deducted is equivalent to the annual rates total divided by the number of payments per annum.
 Direct debit ensures that your rates are paid in full by 30 June each year and you do not incur any penalties .

 The Southland District Council offers ratepayers the option to pay their rates by direct debit by any of the following frequencies:

 Just download this form [PDF, 235 KB], fill in your details, sign, and return it to:

 PO Box 903

 15 Forth Street

-Telephone or internet banking gives you another option for paying your rates and are available through most banks.
-These services allow you to pay your rates whenever it suits and from anywhere in the country.
+Payment via telephone or internet banking is available through most banks.
+These services allow you to pay your rates at any point in time and from anywhere in the country.

 If paying by telephone banking, please contact Council on 0800 732 732 to obtain the specific details that you need to provide to your bank in order to use this service.

 If paying by internet banking, please note that Southland District Council is a Bill Payee with all New Zealand banks.
 Please select the option: SOUTHLAND DISTRICT COUNCIL - RATES and enter your billing number where indicated.

 Please note: If you have more than one property, you must make one payment per property.